 OBD II Drive Cycle

 Drive cycles vary among manufacturers.
-The OBD II system will set a fault code and illuminate the check engine light if emissions exceed 1.5 times the emissions standards.
-Disconnecting power from the engine control module will render the OBD II monitors not ready to monitor vehicle emissions.
-Perform the recommended drive cycle to assure the OBD II system monitors are set.
+The OBD II system sets a fault code and illuminates the check engine light if emissions exceed 1.5 times the emissions standards.
+Whenever power is disconnected from the engine control module, the OBD II monitors are rendered not ready to monitor vehicle emissions.
+Perform the recommended drive cycle to ensure the OBD II system monitors are set.

 The system monitors several systems and may even test systems like the evaporative emissions while the vehicle is at rest.
-This and other systems are monitored continuously.
-Manufacturers’ also publish drive cycles to set specific monitors like the catalyst monitor monitoring catalytic converter efficiency.
+They are monitored continuously.
+Manufacturers also publish drive cycles to set specific monitors like the catalyst monitor to monitor catalytic converter efficiency.